Consumer Medicine Information

 After using DALACIN C capsules

-If you take the capsules out of their original container, they may not keep as well.
+If you take the capsules out of the pack, they may not keep well.

-Do not store your Dalacin C capsules, or any other medicine, in a bathroom or near
+Do not store DALACIN C capsules or any other medicine in the bathroom or near a sink.

 Heat and dampness can destroy some medicines.